Editorial: Family Standards Disclosure: Affiliate Policy

 Heat, Hydration, and Travel Health

 Water: Drink sealed bottled water only; use it for brushing teeth with young children.
-The WHO safe drinking-water guidance applies globally — tap water on Samui is not for drinking.
+The WHO safe drinking-water guidance (details in Evidence Vault below) applies globally — tap water on Samui is not for drinking.

 Sun: SPF 50+ broad-spectrum, reapplied every two hours; seek shade 10:00–15:00 the first week.
 Reef-safe formulas if swimming near coral.